Back/Data/Claude

 Set Your Weights and Determine Final Ranking

-Use your tool to decide on the weighting that best reflects your priorities.
+Move the slider on your tool to experiment with different weightings.
+Decide on the balance that best reflects your priorities.
 The blog author chose a 70% weight for their manual score and 30% for the automated score to create their final ranking.

 Derive Task-Specific Recommendations

-Break down the final weighted scores by individual task (e.g., writing PRDs, prototyping).
-This allows you to generate specific recommendations for which model is best for which job, as the overall winner may not be the best for every task.
+With your final weighting set, analyze the scores for each individual task, such as writing PRDs or prototyping.
+This allows you to generate specific recommendations for which model excels at which job, since the overall winner may not be the best at everything.

 Start shipping